Chapter 3: Pages App

-In this chapter we will build, test, and deploy a Pages app containing a homepage and about page.
-We still aren’t touching the database yet–that comes in the next chapter–but we’ll learn about class-based views and templates which are the building blocks for the more complex web applications built later on in the book.
+In this chapter, we will build, test, and deploy a Pages app containing a homepage and an about page.
+We are still not using the database yet–that comes in the next chapter–but we’ll learn about class-based views and templates which are the building blocks for the more complex web applications built later on in the book.

 Initial Set Up